 Is there anything I can do at home to prepare my child for a dentist visit?

 Like with any new experience, it’s best to talk to your kids about their visit to the dentist before you go.
-Tell them about how nice it is seeing a dentist and how they help to keep teeth shiny and sparkly.
-Let them know that dentists are extra friendly and that they may even be able to watch a movie while they get their teeth looked at your teeth, or get a sticker or new toothbrush as a prize afterwards.
+Tell them about how nice it is to see a dentist and how they help to keep teeth shiny and sparkly.
+Let them know that dentists are extra friendly and that they may even be able to watch a movie while they get their teeth looked at your teeth, or get a sticker or new toothbrush as a prize afterwards

 When scheduling an appointment, take into consideration when your child is best rested.
 The best time to go?
 Either first thing in the morning, or after their afternoon nap.
 Definitely avoid booking appointments at times when you know they may be overtired.
 That certainly won’t be fun for anyone!